- sales & marketing

 The example below demonstrates the ‘Infinite Scrolling’ action.

-While both of these techniques are very useful and have been commonly used in the UX design industry, they’re far from being substitutes to one another.
+While both of these techniques are very useful and have been commonly used in the UX design industry, they’re far from being substitutes for one another.
 These techniques share a very different approach and thus cannot be used interchangeably.
 In the next section of this article, we’ll compare both techniques, and see where they work best and why.

 Pagination vs Infinite Scroll